A Mother's Encouragement to Persevere

 How did I survive the journey?
 Sometimes I honestly don’t know, but this I am sure of, it is by the grace of God.

-I have an incredible husband who has been totally engaged the entire time.
+I have a wonderful husband who has been totally engaged the entire time.
 Marriage hasn’t always been easy, but it has been totally worth it.
 Parenting our children has been a team effort.
 To all the single parents doing the journey alone, I take my hat off to you.
 Double grace to you today.

 God has been there for me when I cried out to Him.
 During the long nights in the rocking chair, the longer nights in the recliner next to a hospital bed, God has been there with me to comfort me, and give me the strength I needed for one more day.

 When I found time to open God’s word I found the wisdom I needed to face the situation I was in.
-I have a shelf of journals with verses written out, when God spoke to me from the Bible with the encouragement I needed for that day.
+I have a shelf of journals with verses written out, recording the moments when God spoke to me from the Bible with the encouragement I needed for that day.

 I always had a community of faith around me to speak hope and courage into my family.
 We rarely missed church, and the support of the parents who were doing the journey around us was truly invaluable.

 The most amazing thing for me, is that all the nice people in the shopping centre were right.
 They do grow up so fast.